mhmtipek/yocto-playground/README.md

 5. You should be inside build directory.
 Run 'bitbake core-image-minimal' This step will take long time because bitbake will create an image.
 6. Run 'runqemu core-image-minimal nographic slirp'

+## Todo
+1. Describe how to add layers